susanpeng/portfolio/portfoliosite/content/post/ws_usersmanual_explanation.md

 I have learned a lot about the entire process of creating a software user's manual from working on this writing project.

-Recently, I edited the manual and report using VS code and uploaded it to the repo of GitHub.
-It is now hosted on GitHub.
+Recently, I edited the manual and report using VS Code and uploaded it to the repo of GitHub.

-I was the writer and editor of this user's manual.
-While creating the user's manual and test report, I received the instructor and classmates' suggestions.
+I was the writer and editor of the user's manual.
+I received the instructor and classmates ' suggestions while creating the user's manual and test report.